-Ms. Yman Vien, an advisor of the Company, is a business consultant and financial advisor with 29 years of banking industry experience.
-Recognized by the American Bankers Association, she has served as Vice President Business Banker at Lakeside Bank since March 2021, where she is responsible for developing new business for deposits and lending activities, managing customer portfolios, and expanding other banking products and services relationships.
-For 29 years, Ms. Vien worked in the banking industry in various positions including auditor, accountant, president and chief executive officer at local Chicago community banks.
-Most recently, from 2015 to 2020, Ms. Yman served as President at Lotus Financial Partners, which provides financial consulting services to local developers and business owners for raising private funding and obtaining bank financing for real estate projects.
+Ms. Yman Vien, an advisor of the Company, is a business consultant and financial advisor with 30 years of banking industry experience.
+Recognized by the American Bankers Association, she has served as Vice President Business Banker at Lakeside Bank where she was responsible for developing new business for deposits and lending activities, managing customer portfolios, and expanding other banking products and services relationships.
+For 30 years, Ms. Vien worked in the banking industry in various positions including auditor, accountant, president and chief executive officer at local Chicago community banks.
+Most recently, from 2015 to current, Ms. Vien serves as President at Lotus Financial Partners, which provides financial consulting services to local developers and business owners for raising private funding and obtaining bank financing for real estate development projects.
+Same time from 2021, Ms. Vien has helped to start an Adult Day Care Service center and In-Home Service programs to seniors.
 Ms. Vien also served as trustee and treasurer for Ravenswood Health Care Foundation from 2007 to 2018.
 Ms. Vien received her Bachelor's Degree in Business Administration Managerial Accounting from Loyola University in 1985.
 She also received a diploma from the Graduate School of Banking, University of Wisconsin in 2000.
 She holds real estate and insurance licenses.
+She is the co-founder and current board member of Chinese Mutual Aid Association, a not for profit organization serving refugees and immigrants in Chicago since 1981.